neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="https://github.com/citusdata/postgresql-hll" description="Implements a HyperLogLog data structure as a native data type for efficient and tunable distinct value counting" icon="app-store" icon="app-store">hll</a>
+<a href="https://github.com/citusdata/postgresql-hll" description="Implements a HyperLogLog data structure as a native data type for efficient and tunable distinct value counting" icon="a-chart">hll</a>

-<a href="/docs/extensions/timescaledb" description="Enables Postgres as a time-series database for efficient storage and retrieval of time-series data" icon="app-store">timescaledb</a>
+<a href="/docs/extensions/timescaledb" description="Enables Postgres as a time-series database for efficient storage and retrieval of time-series data" icon="a-chart">timescaledb</a>

 </DetailIconCards>